sk97ap/Sarah/README.md

 # Sarah_Portfolio
 data analyst portfolio

-# Project 1: My roadmap to data analytics certificate.
+# Project 1: (My roadmap to data analytics certificate)(https://github.com/sk97ap/Sarah/blob/main/dailyactivity.pdf)
              I created a case study on device fitness data.
              The data was cleaned, analysed and visualized using R.
              The focus was on the Bellabeat leaf crystal product.